-With dire conditions mounting due to the Covid-19 pandemic, Afghans4Tomorrow, Inc. (A4T) has established two emergency relief funds that will be sent directly to our staff in Kabul.
+In late May 2020, with dire conditions mounting due to the Covid-19 pandemic, Afghans4Tomorrow, Inc. (A4T) established two emergency relief funds to be sent directly to our staff in Kabul.
 Donations are needed for:

 Covid-19 Food Crisis

 According to preliminary reports from the Integrated Phase Classification (IPC) 2020, it is estimated that one-third of the population of Afghanistan – including over 7 million children* – will experience food shortages from the Covid-19 pandemic.
 In Kabul, where food prices jumped by up to 30 percent overnight, there is a dire need for food.
 Please designate “Covid-19 Food Crisis fund” on your donation.

-Afghans4Tomorrow’s staff in Kabul will use these donations to purchase 140 bags of rice to distribute in equal packages to poor families for Eid, as seen in the photo by EPA, and as often as possible.
-Photos of A4T’s distributions will be posted here in June.
+Afghans4Tomorrow’s staff in Kabul will use these donations to purchase 120 bags of rice to distribute in equal packages to poor families.
+Photos of A4T’s distributions will be posted here later.

 Thank you for your generous donations to help A4T jump start this program to provide food relief in Kabul to those on the brink of starvation.

-(* see: Coronavirus: Seven million Afghan children risk hunger, Afghans face dire condition in Ramadan amid coronavirus lockdown, A hunger crisis beckons as Afghans reel from the impact of COVID-19 & Hunger Pandemic: How COVID-19 Could Worsen Global Food Insecurity)
+(* see: Coronavirus: Seven million Afghan children risk hunger, A hunger crisis beckons as Afghans reel from the impact of COVID-19 & Hunger Pandemic: How COVID-19 Could Worsen Global Food Insecurity)

 Babies and Hospitals Under Attack

 The unthinkable slaughter of innocent women and their babies on May 12 were among 24 people killed.
 A4T is collecting funds to go directly to provide nourishment for the victims of the latest horrific attack on babies and mothers and their healthcare professionals.